Indicator Nymphing: 13 Tips From Expert River Guides

 When I’m fishing larger steelhead and trout rivers where a lot of weight might be required or if I’m using bigger flies, I will use the Raven FS 3.8g float.
 This 3.8-gram size is my go-to size for Great Lake’s steelhead.

-To attach the float to the line I recommend these Drennan float caps from FishUSA.com.
+To attach the float to the leader, I recommend these Drennan float caps.

-This is a more traditional type of indicator many indicator nymphing anglers would use.
+This is a more traditional type of indicator that many anglers and I would use.

 I really like oval/football shape and bi-color indicators because their football shape and the bi-color helps me teach anglers about angles, speed control, and where their fly is.

-When using less weight, and for smaller rivers and trout I will use the 7/8 size.
-It’s a good idea to get a few sizes just in case.
+When using less weight, and for smaller rivers and trout, I will use the 7/8 size.
+It’s a good idea to get a few sizes.

-New Zealand Wool Strike Indicators – These are great for indicator nymphing in shallow clear water when you are fishing for nervous trout and steelhead.
+New Zealand Wool Strike Indicators – These are great in shallow clear water when you are fishing for nervous trout and steelhead.

-These are a cast, watch, and wait type of indicators and are not great for speed control or for determining angles and where your fly is.
+These are a cast, watch, and wait type of indicator.
+They are not great for speed control or for determining angles or where your fly is.

-But in shallow clear water when a super stealthy presentation is required, these indicators can’t be beat, and therefore if you ever fish that kind of water you should have some of these on hand.
+But in shallow, clear water when a super stealthy presentation is required, the New Zealand Strike indicators can’t be beat.

 To see how to use this indicator go to the official New Zealand Strike Indicator website.